Ultimately, BEAM's success will be measured by the number of students who enter STEM careers.

 Other markers of success: Continued Advanced Study

 After BEAM’S summer residential program, students go on to further programs for advanced study.
-Dozens of students leave to programs such as PROMYS, the Center for Talented Youth, MathPath, the MathWorks Honors Summer Math Camp at Texas State University, the New York Math Circle, Cooper Union Summer STEM Program, Carleton College Summer Quantitative Reasoning Institute, the NYU Science and Technology Entry Program, and many more; most of them go on full scholarship.
+Dozens of students have attended programs such as Canada/USA Mathcamp, PROMYS, Center for Talented Youth programs, MathPath, the MathWorks Honors Summer Math Camp at Texas State University, Jane Street AMP, Cooper Union Summer STEM Program, Summer Science Program (doing astrophysics research), SHAPE - Columbia University Summer High School Academic Program for Engineers, various REUs, and many more; most of them go on full scholarship.
 In this way, students can continue their advanced study and explore the many opportunities available to them.